rvo-cs/plscope-utils/sqldev/README.md

 ### Compile with PL/Scope

-In the Connections tree, right-click on the target connection node, then choose "Compile with PL/Scope..." in the menu to run the action on the schema of that connection's user account.
+In the Connections tree, right-click on the target connection node, then choose "Compile with PL/Scope..." in the menu, in order to open the action's dialog; the connection's user account will be used to run the action, and as the action's target.

 Alternatively, navigate to the "PL/Scope" node of the target schema, right-click on that node, then choose "Compile with PL/Scope..." in the context menu.
+The user account of the parent connection node will be used to run the action, whereas the parent schema of the "PL/Scope" node will be its target.

 ![Context Menu](images/plscope-utils-context-menu.png)